-Read on for our guide to the week's coolest events and most interesting venues.
-If you manage to tick off all ten, head back to our home page for daily updates on the best restaurants, cultural events, nightlife, and whatever else Barcelona manages to think up before our next Hot List is published on Monday.
+Read on for our guide to the week's best events on in Barcelona.
+If you manage to tick off all ten, head back to our home page for daily updates on the best restaurants, cultural events, nightlife, things to do, and whatever else Barcelona manages to think up before our next hot list is published on Monday.

 RECOMMENDED: Full guide to the best things to do in Barcelona